o3de/sig-release/releases/Process/Major Release Process.md

 Entry Criteria: Release SIG has has indicated the need for a release and has a general idea of the release date.
 See [key details.](#key-details) for the current release cadence.
 See previous release dates at https://www.o3de.org/docs/release-notes/archive/*

 ### 1.1 General Steps
-1. **Release SIG** coordinates with the Technical Steering Committee, the Open 3D Foundation Marketing Committee, and the SIGs to determine a release date.
+1. **Release SIG** coordinates with the Technical Steering Committee (via Discord #tac-tsc), the Open 3D Foundation Marketing Committee (via Discord #marketing-committee), and the SIGs (via Discord #sig-all) to determine a release date.
 This may be done by the SIG chair, co-chair, or the release manager if one has been chosen.
  2. **Release Manager** begins the feature list (see below)
  3. **Release Manager** Creates Milestones for each of the repositories outlined in [Key Details](#key-details).
 Here is an example from the 22.10.0 Release. https://github.com/o3de/o3de/milestone/11 - follow a similar naming convention.
  4.  **Release Manager** creates the Key Information
-		* Create a github Issue similar to https://github.com/o3de/sig-release/issues/64.
+		* Copy the Key Information issue from the [previous release](https://github.com/o3de/sig-release/issues?q=release+key+information+) as your starting point.
+		* Change all of the dates to match your plans for the release.
+Work with SIG-Release via Discord to figure out the dates.
+Consider holidays, game jams, and other events in your planning.
+		* Confirm the Key information with the Open 3D Foundation Marketing Committee (via Discord #marketing-committee), and the SIGs (via Discord #sig-all), and the Documentation  Project Manager from sig-docs-community.
-		* Send a communication similar to the following:
+		* Once you have the Key Information ready, send a communication similar to the following:

 Description|Type|Send To|Example Message
 --|--|--|--